cole-brokamp/dep/README.md

 dep::ends()
 ```

 to search R code within the project to automatically find all R packages that are used, including their repositories and versions, and to store this information in a standard `DESCRIPTION` file.
 Additionally, the following information is automatically stored in the `DESCRIPTION` file:
     - title as the basename of the working directory
     - current date
     - current version of `R`

-After "transferring" the R project, from within the project root folder, run:
+After transferring the R project, from within the project root folder, run:

 ```r
 dep::loy()